 In the Service Related Option Model, the Member or the Member's legal guardian is actively involved in choosing their personal attendant, respite provider, nurse, physical therapist, occupational therapist and/or speech/language therapist but is not the employer of record.
 The Home and Community Support Services agency (HCSSA) in the MCO Provider Network is the employer of record for the personal attendant employee and respite provider.
 In this model, the Member selects the personal attendant and/or respite provider from the HCSSA's personal attendant employees.
 The personal attendant's/respite provider's schedule is set up based on the Member input, and the Member manages the PHC/PAS, in-home or out-of-home respite.
 The Member retains the right to supervise and train the personal attendant.
 The Member may request a different personal attendant and the HCSSA would be expected to honor the request as long as the new attendant is a Network Provider.
 The HCSSA establishes the payment rate, benefits, and provides all administrative functions such as payroll, substitute (back-up), and filing tax-related reports of PHC/PAS and/or in-home or out-of-home respite.
 In this model, the Member selects the nurse, physical therapist, occupational therapist, and/or speech/language therapist from the MCO's Provider Network.
-The nurse, physical therapist, occupational therapist, and/or speech/language therapist is set up based on the Member's input, and the Member manages the nursing, PT, OT, and/or SLT services.
-The Member retains the right to supervise and train the nurse, physical therapist, occupational therapist, occupational therapist, and/or speech/language therapist and the MCO must honor the request as long as the nurse, physical therapist, occupational therapist, and/or speech/language therapist is a Network Provider.
-The MCO establishes the payment rate, benefits, and provides all administrative functions such as payroll, substitute (back-up), and filing tax-related reports of nursing, PT, OT, and/or SLT services.
+The nurse, physical therapist, occupational therapist, and/or speech/language therapist, occupational therapist, and/or speech/language therapist, occupational therapist, occupational therapist, occupational therapist, occupational therapist, occupational therapist, occupational therapist, and/or speech/language therapist, occupational therapist, and/or speech/language therapist as long as the nurse, physical therapist, occupational therapis the payment rate, benefits, and provides all administrative functions such as payroll, substitute (back-up), and filing tax-related reports of nursing, PT, OT, and/or SLT services.